By Ann Young 6 days ago Camera & Lenses

-Bridge cameras are usually equipped with the sensor almost identical in size as the one in compact cameras.
+Bridge cameras are usually equipped with the sensor almost identical in size to the ones in compact cameras.
 15 mm or less is a common diagonal for a conventional bridge camera.
 Accordingly, if you print your photographs in A3 format, images may be slightly distorted.

-As a rule, modern bridge cameras are equipped with an external ‘hot shoe’ flash, suitable for the attachment of extra flash units and EVFs if they are not available in a standard kit.
-You may also fit filters or close-up lenses with the help of a bayonet fitting for lens present in many bridge cameras.
+As a rule, modern bridge cameras are equipped with an external ‘hot shoe’ flash, suitable for the attachment of extra flash units and EVFs, if they are not available in a standard kit.
+You may also fit filters or close-up lenses with the help of a bayonet fitting for lenses present in many bridge cameras.
 Moreover, remote shutter release may be added to some cameras.

 Let’s take a close look at key differences between a bridge camera and mirrorless or DSLR.
-A bridge camera may be characterized as a connecting link between compact point & shoot cameras and heavy DSLRs.
-Consequently, having compared them I have found essential differences.
+A bridge camera may be characterized as a connecting link between compact point-and-shoot cameras and heavy DSLRs.
+Consequently, having compared them, I have found essential differences.

 1. Though bridge cameras have improved optical zoom lens, they are not equipped with an interchangeable lens, while DSLRs are.

 2. Due to the ordinary sensor, bridge cameras are not as impressive in low-light/high-ISO situations as DSLRs.
 But at the same time, they are much better than point-and-shoot ones.